Self-hosted DBtune

 How to host

-There are two parts: 1) the self-hosted DBtune optimizer container, and 2) the DBtune agent.
+There are two parts: 1) the self-hosted DBtune platform, and 2) the DBtune agent.

 Self-hosted DBtune container (part 1)

-The self-hosted DBtune optimizer product is shipped in one container image called dbtune-hosted
+The self-hosted DBtune optimizer product is shipped in one container image called dbtune-self-hosted

 , which can be deployed in a Kubernetes cluster, a simple Docker compose environment, or in any runtime that support container images out-of-the-box, such as Heroku.
 This DBtune optimizer container is akin to the DBtune optimizer as a service (OaaS) product.
 These two products are equivalent in functionality and they deliver the same expected performance improvement.
 The only real difference is that the self-hosted optimizer is operated in an air-gapped environment while the OaaS is based on SaaS.